Assessment of the Imaging Performance of the CITIUS High-Resolution Detector for Heavy Charged Particles and Neutrons: Evaluation of the Spatial Resolution

 The case with a noise level reduced by a factor of ten is shown by open triangles, where the solid and dashed lines represent the RMS measure and the Gaussian fit measure, respectively.
 Both measures give results consistent between the multi-gain configuration ($\sigma_n = \SI{10}{ke^-}$ and $\SI{40}{e^-}$) and the single-gain configuration with $\sigma_n = \SI{1}{ke^-}$, where, in the multi-gain configuration, the high-gain channel ($\sigma_n = \SI{40}{e^-}$) is used when the charge at the pixel node is below $\SI{65}{ke^-}$, and the medium-gain channel ($\sigma_n = \SI{10}{ke^-}$) is used for charges between $\SI{65}{ke^-}$ and $\SI{6.2}{Me^-}$.
 At large incident angles, a significant discrepancy between the two measures arises due to the ring-shaped PSF mentioned earlier.
 As the incident angle approaches normal incidence, the ring-shaped distribution dissolves and the two measures converge.

 Figure \ref{fig:alphaLSF} shows the spatial resolution as a function of pixel size for normal incidence.
 As in the previous figure, the Gaussian fit measure and the RMS measure agree in the single-gain configuration ($\sigma_n = \SI{10}{ke^-}$, open squares).
 The single-gain configuration with $\sigma_n = \SI{1}{ke^-}$ (open triangles) also shows behavior consistent with that of the multi-gain configuration.
 For smaller pixel sizes, a larger pixel window is used to fully capture the tails of the cluster: $19 \times 19$ pixels for a pixel size of \SI{10}{\um}, and $11 \times 11$ pixels for \SI{20}{\um} and \SI{30}{\um}.
 At larger pixel sizes, a discrepancy between the Gaussian fit measure and the RMS measure becomes apparent, reflecting the onset of non-smooth charge sharing distributions due to the discrete pixel structure.

+In the charge-weighted centroid method used here, the spatial resolution can surpass the intrinsic single-pixel resolution -- pixel size /$\sqrt{12}$ -- thanks to charge sharing across multiple pixels.
+Since the achievable precision depends critically on accurate charge measurements in the low-signal pixels away from the local maximum, the gain-selecting architecture of CITIUS, which enables the use of a low-noise readout channel for these pixels in the tails of the cluster, is considered to be the key factor behind the substantial improvement in spatial resolution.
+This also suggests that further improvement may be achievable by introducing a dynamic cluster windowing algorithm that optimizes the window shape on an event-by-event basis, rather than the fixed-size window employed in the present analysis.

 The present simulation assumes an ideal two-dimensional Gaussian distribution for charge drift and diffusion; a detailed investigation of the limitations of this model is beyond the scope of the present paper and would require careful comparison with experimental data.
 As one example of such effects, the impact of systematic pixel-to-pixel non-uniformity -- which may arise from gain or charge transport variations -- was investigated by introducing, for each cluster, a random gain gradient $\delta / \mathrm{pixel}$ in one direction, with a magnitude uniformly distributed in the range $0.5\% < \delta < 1.5\%$.
 The results are shown by small filled circles, suggesting that this effect contributes at the sub-micrometer level.